 The course will use theoretical and empirical studies done on the causes and consequences of terrorism to better understand terrorism as a political weapon and strategy.
 In addition to looking at different theoretical and empirical approaches the course will use specific European cases to illustrate this.
 We will look at the historical roots of terrorism in Europe, while also placing the European case in a broader global context to get a better understanding of how and why terrorism manifests.
 The course will also spend some time refreshing the topic of academic writing and how to write a research paper, in order to prepare for the final paper.

-|Sabine Carey: VL Ausgewählte Themen der Internationalen Beziehungen: Political Violence|
+|Cosima Meyer: HS Ausgewählte Themen der Internationalen Beziehungen: Political elites in times of conflict|

-|Sabine Carey: Advanced Topics in International Politics: Agents of Political Violence|
+|Sabine Carey: Selected Topics in International Politics: Repression, Security & Peace|

 This seminar discusses seminal and current work on state repression, security and peace.
 It introduces on why and how states violate human rights.
 It focuses on how governments organize and implement repression and how they aim to justify or obfuscate state violence, particularly in the context of democratic institutions and international human rights norms.
 The discussion also discusses peace as a more heterogenous concept than the absence of war.
 Over the course of the seminar you will develop your own research question on one of the topics discussed in the seminar and carrying out your own research.
 Additionally, you are expected to read all required materials, provide feedback on other student’s work and lead one class discussion.

 |Sabine Carey: International Politics|